 Still, you can see signs of the day’s somber origins all around at Halloween — because ghosts and goblins and spooky spirits weren’t just always just party themes and decorative motifs.

 Over the years, as the belief that the worlds of the living and dead collide at this time each year, Halloween has become a mixture of classic celebrations of remembrance and fun festivals — along with a little bit of dark and scary thrown in.
-Let’s look at how this all began.
+Learn how this all began in the timeline below, but first, watch why we think Halloween is the best holiday of them all.

 Over 2,000 years ago